deepset-ai/haystack-website/README.md

 Additionally, the `referenceFiles` and `tutorialFiles` constants in `lib/constants` need to be updated with any new reference or tutorial docs that get created as part of a new release.
 During a release, please add a new object `referenceFiles` and `tutorialFiles` with the release number to file.
 This change has also implications on the files `tutorials/[...slug].tsx` and `reference/[...slug].tsx`.
 Please update the functions `getStaticPaths` and `getStaticProps` in both files with an array representing the latest version.

 In the [haystack](https://github.com/deepset-ai/haystack) repo, we have to release the api and tutorial docs by copying them to a new version folder as well.
-If you want to include here files from another branch than master follow **Preview from non-master branches**. **Lastly**, we have to update the constant specified in the `components/VersionSelect` component, so that we default to the new version when navigating between pages.
+If you want to include here files from another branch than main follow **Preview from non-main branches**. **Lastly**, we have to update the constant specified in the `components/VersionSelect` component, so that we default to the new version when navigating between pages.

 After releasing the docs, we need to release the benchmarks.
 Create a new version folder in the folder `benchmarks` and copy all folders from `latest` to the new folder.